Tamoxifen and Ovarian Cancer: When a Breast Cancer Drug Becomes Part of Your Story

 Where Does Tamoxifen Fit in Your Treatment Picture?

 Tamoxifen and ovarian cancer is not a simple story.
 This drug isn’t a frontline treatment for most patients, and it’s not a cure.
-But it has a real (if modest) role in specific situations: ovarian stromal tumors, recurrent disease where chemotherapy options are limited, and hormone-sensitive subtypes like LGSOC.
+But it has a real (if modest) role in specific situations, such as ovarian stromal tumors and recurrent disease where chemotherapy options are limited.

 Its convenience, relatively more manageable side effects, and low cost make it a practical option when other doors have closed.
 And for some patients, it buys meaningful time.